sahaj1997/Codefundo-/README.md

 EARTHQUAKE PREDICTION AND MANAGEMENT SYSTEM

 Earthquakes have often been the harbinger of mass destruction.
+They can be predicted and managed but it is very difficult or perhaps impossible to prevent it.

+The following model proposes to use the methods of prediction and management to create a system in place to cater to the growing needs of the domain of disaster management.

+LANGUAGES

+The project uses python and matlab.

 PREDICTION